MaartenBrijker/project/processbook.md

 Not sure whether Dropbox is the best thing for uploading files as I want them in a public place (hosted by my account), without users having to log in.
 Maybe better to check different possibilities before implementing Dropbox.
 Marijn/Dennis/Julian suggested either Dropbox(filerequest / inlogging in the back.. but not so save maybe), GoogleDrive and iCloud.
 Checking into these possibilities as we speak.

 # DAY 2|5
+Alpha version is done!
+User can play with files, record this and has an "automate" button (special filter effect)

 # DAY 3|1
 # DAY 3|2
 # DAY 3|3